gvwilson/sdxpy/src/finale/index.md

 English doesn't have a word for things like this, but there are lots of other examples.
-Architecture and typography have deep roots, and starting in the early 20th Century, people like [Christopher Dresser][dresser_christopher], [Jo Sinel][sinel_joseph], and [Raymond Loewy][loewy_raymond]
+Architecture and typography have deep roots, and starting in the early 20th century, people like [Christopher Dresser][dresser_christopher], [Jo Sinel][sinel_joseph], and [Raymond Loewy][loewy_raymond]